FAQs: Michigan’s No Fault Auto Insurance Changes

 Will I Have to Sign a New Department of Insurance and Financial Services (DIFS) PIP Choice Form Every Year?

 This remains an open question.
-The Department of Insurance and Financial Services (DIFS) has not provided clarification yet on this point.
+The Department of Insurance and Financial Services (DIFS) has not clarified this point yet.

-We don't have definitive information on if the form will suffice with a one-time signature or if the form will have to be reviewed and signed on a yearly basis.
-Rest assured, we will provide more information and update this section once we receive the information.
+We don't have definitive information on whether the form will suffice with a one-time signature or if it will have to be reviewed and signed on a yearly basis.
+Rest assured, we will provide more information and update this section once we receive it.

 What's the Difference Between "Under-Insured" and "Uninsured"?